About

 Founded in 1997, Lampo supports artists working in new music, experimental sound, and other interdisciplinary practices.
 We help these artists realize ambitious, risk-taking performances, and offer the public opportunities to actively engage with their work.

-Our core activity has been and remains our performance series.
-Rather than making programming decisions around tour schedules, we invite selected artists to create and perform new work for Lampo, and then we provide the space, resources and curatorial support to help them fulfill their vision.
+Our performance series is our core activity.
+We invite selected artists to create and perform new work for Lampo, rather than making programming decisions around tour schedules or established repertoires, and then we provide the space, resources, and curatorial support to help fulfill their vision.

 Lampo was incorporated on December 17, 1998.
 Tax-exempt status was granted in January 2000.